snabbco/snabb/src/doc/documentation-guide.md

 # Stylistic Conventions

+## General Considerations

+Documentation is most effective when it is precise, concise and uniform.
+Documentation is not a novel, or a blog post.
+It should not be fun to read.
+Documentation should be normative, and as such be an especially unsurprising and bare read.
+Described below are the cornerstones of boring writing.
+Embrace them!

+ - **Preciseness**.
+Vague descriptions do more harm than good as different readers will derive different interpretations.
+Make sure you use the most specific phrasing possible.
+Ideally, there should be no room for interpretation.
+If it is difficult to come up with a precise definition of an API, chances are the API needs work.

+ - **Conciseness**.
+Every sentence strains the human attention span and risks contradicting others.
+Express everything the API user needs to know with as few sentences as possible.
+Unless a phrase is essential in order to correctly *use* an API it does not belong in the documentation.
+   Documentation should only contain information the reader can *depend on*: implementation details that might change are dangerous information, and do not belong in the documentation.
+Readers might be inclined to write programs with these details in mind.
+If you *must* include implementation details—e.g. because they are required knowledge to use a module—separate API definition from implementation detail clearly so that it is obvious to the reader what kind of information he is digesting.

+ - **Uniformity**.
+Irregular documentation wastes reader attention by prominently featuring irrelevant quirks.
+Surprises are reserved for important information.
+By using simple, unspectacular language you save attention that is better applied to the implications of a description rather than its interpretation.
+Additionally, documentation becomes more accessible for non-native speakers who might have to look up rarely used words.
+The same applies for specialized notations.
+If you can express a definition using either a notation or a simple sentence, go for the latter.
+Chances are the reader is unfamiliar with the notation, and notations are often very hard to “google”.
+Ideally, a reader able to read one chapter of the documentation should be able to read every other chapter without having to look up new words or concepts.

+## Markup Conventions

+We markup source code literals in `code` font.
+E.g.: "The `foobar` module is nice" and "`mod.fun(bla)` will make your dreams come true".
+Parameter identifiers are marked up in *italic* font.
+E.g.: "`mod.foo` takes an argument *bar*".

+UNIX system calls should be mentioned like so: `usleep(3)`.

+We markup specific *concepts* we introduce in italic font the first time they are mentioned in order to signify to the reader that a specific concept has a well defined meaning.

+## Terminology And Normalized Language

+The parameter names used in method and function description do not need to reflect the names used in the source code.
+Instead use long, descriptive names made out of full words when sensible.

+Symbol definition are written in third person, e.g.: "Returns a number" instead of "Return a number".
+When describing default behavior we say "The default is..." instead of "Defaults to..." etc.

+When in doubt, turn to the [Lua Reference Manual](http://www.lua.org/manual/5.1/) for linguistic and stylistic reference.

 ## Anatomy Of A Module Section

 Every module has its own subsection in the SnabbSwitch manual, and all